lfeng100/blockchain-bot/README.md

 Notes: Change each instance of CHANNEL to a private channel is slack to avoid clogging up the main bot server.
 Make sure the bot is added as an App to the channel.

 ## Adding chain information

-Please see the following confluence page for more comprehensive steps: https://layer2.atlassian.net/wiki/spaces/ENGINEERIN/pages/173211667/Add+new+blockchain+wallet+coin+to+blockchain+bot

 ### Adding/change wallet
 To add new wallets, add the private keys to the .env file inside the chain_interaction directory (do not use real wallets right now for security reasons).
 Then add the address to the brownie-config.yaml file (remove hex 0x start).
 This wallet should now be usable.